Marcus Mariota: 2015 season

-In Week 2 against 2012 Heisman Trophy winner Johnny Manziel and the Cleveland Browns, Mariota completed 21 of his 37 passes for 257 yards and two touchdowns in the 28–14 loss.

-In Week 3, Mariota played his first regular season home game against the Indianapolis Colts, Mariota completed 27 out of 44 passes for 367 yards with two touchdowns and two interceptions in the 35–33 loss.
-Mariota became the youngest quarterback since the franchise moved to Tennessee to throw for over 300 yards in a game.
-He shares an NFL record with Mark Rypien for touchdown passes in his first three games with eight.
+In Week 2 against 2012 Heisman Trophy winner Johnny Manziel and the Cleveland Browns, Mariota completed 21-of-37 passes for 257 yards and two touchdowns in the 28–14 road loss.
+The following week, Mariota played his first regular season home game against the Indianapolis Colts.
+Mariota completed 27-of-44 passes for 367 yards with two touchdowns and two interceptions in the narrow 35–33 loss.
+He set the record as the youngest quarterback since the franchise moved to Tennessee to throw for over 300 yards in a game.
+He shares the NFL record for most touchdown passes in his first three games (eight) with Mark Rypien.

-On November 8, Mariota picked up his second career win and his first fourth-quarter/overtime comeback in a 34–28 overtime win over the New Orleans Saints, a game in which he threw for a career-high 371 yards and four touchdowns.
-He also became the first rookie quarterback in NFL history to have two games with four touchdowns and no interceptions and was named AFC Offensive Player of the Week for his performance against the Saints.
+In Week 9 against the New Orleans Saints, Mariota picked up his second career win after the Titans suffered a six-game losing stretch, as well as his first fourth-quarter/overtime victory in a 34–28 overtime road victory.
+Mariota threw for a career-high 371 yards and four touchdowns.
+He also became the first rookie quarterback in NFL history to have two games with four touchdowns and no interceptions, and was named AFC Offensive Player of the Week for his performance.

-In Week 13, against the Jacksonville Jaguars, Mariota went 20-of-29, throwing for 268 yards with three touchdowns and one interception.
-He also ran for 112 yards on the day, including an 87-yard run for a touchdown.
-The Titans won the game by a score of 42–39.

-In Week 14, in the third quarter, running back Antonio Andrews threw a 41-yard passing touchdown to Mariota in the wildcat formation.
+During a Week 13 victory of 42–39 over the Jacksonville Jaguars, Mariota went 20-of-29, throwing for 268 yards with three touchdowns and an interception.
+He also ran for 112 yards on the day, including an 87-yard touchdown rush.
+In the third quarter of the next game against the New York Jets, running back Antonio Andrews threw a 41-yard passing touchdown to Mariota in the wildcat formation.
 Mariota became the first quarterback in franchise history to catch a touchdown reception.
-He also became the first NFL player since Walter Payton in the 1983 season to pass for a touchdown, rush for a touchdown and catch a touchdown pass of at least 40 yards.

-In Week 15, Mariota completed 3-of-6 passes for 32 yards against the New England Patriots before leaving the game in the second quarter with a knee injury.
+He also became the first NFL player since 1983 (Walter Payton) to pass for a touchdown, rush for a touchdown and catch a touchdown pass of at least 40 yards in the same season.
+In Week 15 against the Patriots, Mariota completed 3-of-6 passes for 32 yards before leaving the eventual 33–16 road loss in the second quarter with a knee injury.
 The next day, it was revealed that Mariota was diagnosed with another MCL sprain, and the Titans announced that he would miss the remainder of the season.
 Zach Mettenberger played in his place to close out the season.
-In 12 games of his rookie year in 2015, Mariota had 2,818 passing yards with 19 touchdowns and 10 interceptions.
-In addition, he rushed for 252 yards with two rushing touchdowns.
+In 12 games of his rookie year in 2015, Mariota had 2,818 passing yards with 19 touchdowns and 10 interceptions, to go along with 34 carries for 252 yards and two rushing touchdowns.